 What is Spam?

-Essentially, spam is the unwanted commercial emails that only clogged your inbox out of nowhere.
-For the best understanding of it, however, it is the unsolicited web content that is mainly sent in bulk from anonymous or unknown sources for advertisement purposes, phishing, spreading the virus, etc.
+Essentially, spam are unwanted commercial emails that come out of nowhere and stuff your inbox.
+To put simply, it's the unsolicited web content that is mainly sent in bulk from anonymous or unknown sources for advertisement purposes, phishing, spreading the virus, etc.

 They usually come as junk mail.
 But it is only ordinary to see spam messages in the form of instant messaging (IM) services, SMS, recorded calls, or social platforms.
 Also, aside from wasting your time, and almost infecting your device with a virus, in many instances, spam messages often consume a lot of net bandwidth.